Time of Use Rates

 Once you have found a Time of Use rate plan that works best for you, it’s important to know what your peak, off peak and super off peak hours are and to make simple shifts in energy use to take full advantage of TOU’s lower rates.
 Check out these easy ways to save with TOU.

-It is very important for customers with solar systems joining a TOU rate plan to know that The TOU Short Peak, Early Peak and Late Peak rate plans have three energy banks, one for each tier: peak, off peak and super off peak.
+It is very important for customers with solar systems joining a TOU rate plan to know that each TOU rate plan has multiple energy banks.
+The Short Peak, Early Peak and Late Peak rate plans each have three energy banks, one for each tier: peak, off peak and super off peak.
+The Overnight rate plan has two energy banks for the day and night tiers.
 Energy produced in a period cannot be transferred into another bank period.
-For example, solar energy produced during peak hours may be more than the home requires during those peak hours.
-In such a condition, the peak energy bank would not be available to offset energy in other periods and a customer might be better off on the Time of Use Overnight rate plan or a non-time of use, like a 180 rate.
+For example, excess solar energy produced during peak hours is credited to the peak energy bank and will only be available to offset energy used in peak periods.
+A customer could be better off on the Overnight TOU rate plan or a non-TOU, such as rate 180.

 There are no changes needed for the balanced billing program for Time of Use.